cpea2506/zcraft/README.md

 1. Install dependencies:

    - We use `exa` as a modern replacement for default `ls` command.
 See installation here: [exa](https://github.com/ogham/exa#installation).
    - If you don't want to use it.
-You can remove all aliases related to `exa` at the end of `alisases.zsh` with tag `#tree search`
+You can remove all aliases related to `exa` at the end of `aliases.zsh` with tag `#tree search`

 2. Setup this configuration into `~/.config/zsh`
       ```bash